 Investigative journalists helped pull South Africa back from a precipice by exposing the depth of state capture.
 But they are now staring into an abyss of their own: populist hostility, a funding crisis and waning public trust.
 On balance, our press remains one of the freest in the world – but for how long?
 By Carlos Amato

 Songezo Zibi left Business Day and returned to corporate communications in 2015.
-Business Day’s independent coverage of the press ombud’s rulings on the Sunday Times’ Sars narrative.
+The reason for his exit is understood to be a dispute with Andrew Bonamour, Tiso Blackstar’s CEO and founder, over Business Day’s independent coverage of the press ombud’s rulings on the Sunday Times’ Sars narrative.

 But as an instance of editorial meddling by owners goes, this was not big by contemporary South African standards.

 Songezo Zibi: “They simply did not have the skill and knowledge to work out what was bullshit and what wasn’t.”

 Iqbal Survé, the surreally self-aggrandising boss of Independent media group, has contrived to incinerate the credibility — and thus viability — of a once-mighty stable.
 Survé’s newspapers are now disfigured by front-page hatchet jobs on his critics, and the inside pages studiously avoid much of the real news of the week.
 Despite having burned a pile of public servants’ pension money, borrowed from the Public Investment Corporation to acquire the Independent group, the company is in dire straits, and just completed another brutal round of retrenchments.

 The extraction of value from the Independent group goes back a long way, Sole noted.
 “That arguably started under the Irish owners [notably Tony O’Reilly, the Heinz baked beans tycoon] who did not interfere much editorially, but squeezed juice out of the operation every single year and exported it to subsidise their vanity project in the UK.